Edit Blog Post

 Joining us was a Canadian girl called Jess, and talk turned to her on-again, off-again boyfriend.

-I don't remember much else between the beer, wine and cigarettes apart from us drunkenly deciding to skip
+I don't remember much else between the beer, wine and cigarettes apart from us drunkenly deciding to skip and hop our way back to Granada 10

 Oasis Backpacker's Hostel